Menu

 • Yes.
 If you are confirmed, details will be in the message sent to the email address your band entered in the online form.

-• All stages will have DI provided.
+• All stages will have sound engineers and DI provided.

 • Our tight schedule means quick change-overs between bands.
-You will not forget to take your guitar home, but how about that lead, the capo, the stick bag, the effects pedal?

-• Label your stuff.
+You will not forget to take your guitar home, but how about that cable, the capo, the stick bag, the effects pedal?
+Label your stuff.
 Name and phone.

-Contact us if you left something on stage.
+• Contact us if you left something on stage.
 It may be in our Lost & Found box.
-Whether or not you were a performer, we may have your hoodie.

-Where can I park my car?
+Getting there -- and "Where can I park my car?"

 • Musicians can unload vehicles close to your gig stage if you have any bulky/heavy gear, and then park it elsewhere.
 Hand trolleys are available.